banner type: None

 What is occupancy rate?

 Occupancy rate is a term used to indicate how much of a space is rented out compared to how much total space is available.
+Hotel occupancy specifically refers to the number of rooms occupied in a hotel compared to the total number of available rooms.
 It typically applies to hotels and rental units, but it isn't exclusively used in the hospitality industry.
 It's also a term used for call centers and apartment complexes, for example, but this guide will focus on hotels.
-In the example of a hotel, the occupancy rate refers to the number of occupied rooms compared to the total number of available rooms.
+In the example of a hotel, the occupancy percentage refers to the number of occupied rooms compared to the total number of available rooms.

-The occupancy rate is calculated as a percentage, taking into account that the best-case scenario is to reach 100% occupancy.
+Hotel occupancy rates are calculated as a percentage, taking into account that the best-case scenario is to reach 100% occupancy.
 Yet, this doesn't tell the whole story.
 In this guide we'll explore exactly what occupancy rate is, how you can calculate it for your hotel, and how it fares against other key performance indicators.
 As a key metric, the occupancy rate can be considered alongside other metrics to evaluate the financial health of your business.

 Occupancy rate formula: how and when to calculate a hotel’s occupancy rate?

-As an important metric, it’s wise to keep track of your occupancy rate for effective property management.
+As an important metric, it’s wise for hoteliers to keep track of their occupancy rate for effective property management.
 A low occupancy rate can flatline your financial health, so you need to know how to calculate and use occupancy rates.
+Knowing how to calculate occupancy percentage is crucial as it serves as a key performance indicator for optimizing pricing and operational efficiency.

 Here is the occupancy rate formula you can use to work out how many available rooms you have in a given period: